 At the point of the PCC consultations in 2021/2022, our forecasts assumed that Free Will Offer would recover to pre-Covid levels by 2023 but then remain flat, but this recovery is taking longer.
+If

-If Free Will Offer income recovers sooner, and/or increases, that would obviously improve the picture.
+Free Will Offer income recovers sooner, and/or increases, that would obviously improve the picture.

-Any forecast involves making assumptions, but looking ahead, using a reasonable assumption of moderate investment growth, the need to cover deficit budgets in the coming years will mean that our realisable unrestricted reserves fall below the prudent minimum level set by the DBF trustees in 2024 or by 2026 if we also take account of the funds in the pastoral account.
-And, continuing on that basis, we will have used all these reserves by 2028.
-So something has to change - we cannot run deficit budgets for ever.
+Any forecast involves making assumptions, but looking ahead, on the current basis, using a reasonable assumption of moderate investment growth, the need to cover ongoing deficit budgets in the coming years would mean that our realisable unrestricted reserves together with funds in the pastoral account would fall below the prudent minimum level set by the DBF trustees by 2028.